esm7/obsidian-map-view/README.md

 ## Intro

-This plugin introduces an **interactive map view** for the [Obsidian.md](https://obsidian.md/) editor.
+This plugin introduces an **interactive map view** for [Obsidian.md](https://obsidian.md/).
-It searches your notes for encoded geolocations (see below) and places them as markers on a map.
+It searches your notes for encoded geolocations (see below), places them as markers on a map and offers multiple tools to interact with them.

+It effectively turns your Obsidian vault into a **personal GIS system** that adds a geographical layer to your notes, journals, trip planning and pretty much anything you use Obsidian for.

-You can set different icons for different note types, filter the displayed notes and much more.
+You can set different icons for different note types according to custom rules, save geolocations from a variety of sources (Google Maps and many others), save custom views, switch between map layers, run powerful queries and so much more.

-It also provides a wide range of tools to add geolocations to your notes, including address searches and parsing of geolocations from external sources such as Google Maps.

 ![](img/sample.png)

 ![](img/intro.gif)

-The plugin's guiding philosophy and goal is to provide a **personal GIS system** as a complementary view for your notes.
-I wrote it because I wanted my ever-growing Zettelkasten to be able to answer questions like...
+I wrote this plugin because I wanted my ever-growing Zettelkasten to be able to answer questions like...

+- When I get recommendations about cool places to visit, how do I save them in a way that I can recall later?
-- If I'm visiting somewhere, what interesting places do I know in the area?
+- When I'm visiting somewhere, what interesting places do I know in the area?
-- If I'm planning a trip, what is the geographical relation between the points?

-And many more.
+- When I'm conducting research for planning a trip, how do I lay out on a map options for places to eat, hike or sleep, combine them with prior knowledge, and save them for future reference?

+Map View can integrate with your note-taking flow in order to answer all of these questions and much more.

 Just like the Obsidian graph view lets you visualize associative relations between some of your notes, the map view lets you visualize geographic ones.

-## Limitations
+## With Obsidian Mobile

+The main limitation of the plugin right now is that the Obsidian Mobile app has no location permission, so on mobile you cannot see your current location.

-- Experience in mobile is not as good as it should be.
-Most notably there's no GPS location support due to permission limitations of the Obsidian app.
-Please help us ask the Obsidian developers to get these permissions added!
+Please help us ask the Obsidian developers to get these permissions added, as it will make this plugin so much better!

 ## Support the Development